isomerpages/moe-stgabrielssec/_academic/English & Literature.md

 ##### <u>Programme</u>
 **Lower Secondary**

 Gabrielites are introduced to a range of literary texts in prose, poetry and drama.
 They also begin to learn how to respond to and analyse such literary writing.
-Those who are keen on Literature can choose to offer Literature in English at GCE O or GCE NA Level at the end of Secondary Two.
+Those who are keen on Literature can choose to offer Literature in English at GCE O Level at the end of Secondary Two.

 **Upper Secondary**